p1729/LambdaHOLv2/README.md

     Select File | Import... | Maven | Existing Maven Projects, click "Next", select the directory LambdaHOLv2-Java9, click "Finish".

-    In the `LambdaLab/test` folder, open the `exercises.eclipse` package.
+    In the `LambdaLab/test` folder, open the package `exercises.eclipse`.

 3. Open up one of the following exercise files: